+Swirling in an endless funnel, twisting and turning into a spiral heading.
 A cold chill encases me.
-I am swirling in an endless funnel, twisting and turning into a spiral heading.
 I have no thoughts of time, no feeling of pain, no memory of a yesterday, nor a calling of a tomorrow.
 An emptiness clings within me, leaving my hollow core helpless, I am dream walking, free falling, painting Picasso’s in my mind as I drift endlessly.

 Pain awakens my immobilized body.
 My teeth clench down, harder and harder to ease the intense pain.
 Darkness retains its reign.
 The colour red squirts its flushes in my eyes.
-I am surrounded by muffled sounds that I do not understand or comprehend.
+Muffled sounds surround me that I do not understand or comprehend.
 Smells uncommon to me turn my empty stomach.
-My legs lay numb, my arms tingle, feeling like I am being eaten by ants.
+My legs lay numb; my arms tingle, feeling like ants are eating me.
 Swollen fingertips move, not knowing what they are touching.
-Darkness fills into my empty thoughts, and time once again lets me escape.
+Darkness fills my empty thoughts, and time once again lets me escape.

-Her young hand sweeps a trail of foam across my stubble face.
+Evelynn’s hand sweeps a trail of foam across my stubble face.
 Her gentle hand strokes me with a bristly shaving brush.
 The soothing sensation eases my tense, irritated body.
-It’s not a colour I now see, but a vision, a vision of beauty.

 “There, that wasn’t so bad.
 Now turn to me.”

 I stretch my dry eyes to the right; my neck refuses to follow their lead.
-Without hesitation, she places her hand on my foamed chin, turning my face to hers.
+Without hesitation, Evelynn places her hand on my foamed chin, turning my face to hers.
+It’s not a colour I now see, but a vision, a vision of beauty.
 A weakness ensues; I become flushed, jittery and helpless.
 My manhood wants her to go away.
 I need time, time to regain my thoughts, time to find absolution and time to find me.
-Tears of emotion, I do not understand settle into my stomach and cause my heart to softly bleed, skipping its natural pre-rehearsed score.
+Tears of emotion, I do not understand, settle into my stomach and cause my heart to bleed softly, skipping its original pre-rehearsed score.

 “Lieutenant, please.
 Do not worry.
-I have done this hundreds of times.”
+I have done these hundreds of times.”

 My breathing slows, relaxing the impulses which I am feeling.
-Her scent soothes me and calms my emotions.
+Evelynn’s scent soothes me, calming my emotions.

 “Sir, I am going to brush your hair for you, so relax.
-I will be done in a jiffy.
+It won’t take but a moment.
 There you go.
-I best move on now, I have other patients to tend too.
+I best move on now, I have other patients to tend.
 The head nurse or doctor should be around to see you soon.
-My name is Evelynn.
 In the event you may need me for anything, just holler.”